October 25, 2023

 CEO of Maya Kraft Consulting

-• Maya works as an independent consultant providing leadership development facilitation and advisory services to corporate clients and private equity firms.
-She holds a Masters Degree in Organizational Psychology and an undergraduate degree is Social Psychology from UCSC.
-She has been a Certified Dare to Lead Facilitator (CDTLF) since 2019.
+• Maya is an independent consultant specializing in leadership development, facilitation, and advisory services for corporate clients and private equity firms.
+With a Master’s Degree in Organizational Psychology and an undergraduate degree in Social Psychology from UCSC, she brings a wealth of expertise in organizational behavior and leadership transformation.
+Maya has been a Certified Dare to Lead Facilitator (CDTLF) since 2019, leveraging her passion for fostering authentic leadership and empowering individuals and teams.

 • As chief executive officer, Darcie is responsible for mobilizing the League to achieve the most effective protection of Lake Tahoe.
 She oversees all aspects of the organization’s management, leadership, and strategy.
 Darcie serves as an ambassador to advocate for the Lake with state and federal leaders, and ensures the League’s advocacy is grounded in the best available science.